Curiosity is one of the great secrets of happiness.

 If you decide to cancel the trip, you will owe the following amounts:

 b.
-From 90 to 60 days: 50% total travel sum.
+From 90 to 60 days: 50% of the total trip price.

 c.
-From 60 to 30 days before departure: 75% total travel sum.
+From 60 to 30 days before departure: 75% of the total travel sum.

 -